andrespengineer/Compose-2024/README.md

 ## Features

-* Watch live stream content and chat from differents users.
+* Watch live stream content and chat from different users.

 * Search and discover new content.